-Besides offering a sneak peek at some of the big releases coming out later this year from Lego, Mega Brands, K’NEX, Hasbro and more, it also takes a look at some of the hottest trends in Construction Toys these days.
+Besides offering a sneak peek at some of the big releases coming out later this year from Lego, Mega Brands, K’NEX, Hasbro and more, it also takes a look at some of the hottest trends in Construction Toys (like the ones available on www.makeafort.fun).
 As a big fan of Legos (and lately Mega Brands thanks to their video game-themed lines of Mario and the upcoming Pac-Man!), I thoroughly enjoyed working on this piece.

 The biggest thing I learned, though, is that despite its long history, the Construction Toys industry is only now finally striking a cord with girls.
 Think about it, despite a rough economy, companies like Lego and Mega Brands are still doing gangbusters.
 And now, just by finally clicking with the other gender, they can massively increase their audience.

 The problem in the past was that these companies were thinking about girl products first (pocket books, necklaces, etc.) and the construction part second.
 If a girl wanted a purse, she’d get a play purse.
 Why would she want to actually build one?